Something In The City – an exclusive free book

 Mr Fripp Takes a Trip is my guilty pleasure, and I bet you’ll love it too.
 Writing it was a blast, drawing heavily on my youthful experiences of office life and getting smashed with colleagues on Friday night.
 I can still picture the concrete-clad wine bar where the action takes place.
 This isn’t a crime story, just a fast, fun read with a few laughs thrown in.

-Check me out in my Santa hat and Christmas jumper, reading The Good Neighbour and The Crazy Cat Lady Christmas on video.
+Or maybe you’re dreaming about The Perfect Christmas, in which case, be careful what you wish for!
+Once you’ve sampled those festive delights, see me in my Santa hat and Christmas jumper, reading The Good Neighbour and The Crazy Cat Lady Christmas on video.
 To enjoy a great read yourself, download The Good Neighbour here – and enjoy an insight into the serial killer nicknamed “The Santa Slasher”!

 Then there’s a little number I wrote specially for New Year’s Eve.
 Also broadcast on BBC Radio Bristol, The Magic Money Tree is a crime story around six minutes long.
 You can see me reading the tale (in another sparkly jumper) in this video.
 Download the short story to read yourself here.